bartbes/Class-Commons/SPECS.md

 </dl>

-It MUST procide a function called `common.instance` to create an object of a given class:
+It MUST provide a function called `common.instance` to create an object of a given class:

     <object> = common.instance(<class>, ...)

-The function MUST pass all arguments except <class> to the class constructor.
+The function MUST pass all arguments except `<class>` to the class constructor.